17-year-old shot, killed in Stockton - News Break

 17-year-old shot, killed in Stockton

-STOCKTON, Calif. — Stockton Police Department has opened a homicide investigation after a teenager was shot and killed.
+Stockton Police Department has opened a homicide investigation after a teenager was shot and killed .

 Police said they responded to a reported shooting around 5:44 p.m. on the 2600 block of Volpi Drive.
 Arriving officers found a teenager shot in the street.